Conditional Probability Tables

 Assessment

 When experts are associated with the network, a button Assessment is displayed and is activated when a cell is selected.
-The border of the cells with assessments becomes green and the icon displayed in the cell indicates how important is the disagreement between the experts for this cell.
+The border of the cells with assessments becomes green and the icon displayed in the cell indicates how important the disagreement between the experts is for this cell.